egely1337/hyeo/README.md

 # hyeo-i386
-  hyeo OS is an Operating System written in Assembly and C It supports x86 and x64 architectures
+  hyeo OS is an Operating System written in Assembly and C++ It supports only i386 architecture.

 # Features
   1. Bootloader